|

 As

-the creator of this website, I had to have a topic
+the creator of this website, I decided to include a topic

 devoted to my parents, Arthur and Mildred (Roggerman)